The digestive tract

-Our gut is the body’s access to the outside world.
+Our gastrointestinal tract is the body’s access to the outside world.
 Everything we consume has the power to help or hinder our body, and protecting the integrity of our gastro-intestinal tract is key to our overall health.
 The gut is the body’s power-house for digestion, absorption and nutrient production.
 It houses a microbiome of intestinal bacterial which work synergistically to help keep us healthy.
 It’s also home to around 70% of our immune cells which are primed to protect us from toxins and external pathogens which may enter the body through our food.

 Imbalances in Intestinal Function